-If a pupil has a medical need then a detailed Care Plan is devised by Ms Cross and Mrs Bilner in consultation with parents/carers.
+If a pupil has a medical need then a detailed Care Plan is devised by Miss Kluge and Mrs Bilner in consultation with parents/carers.
 These are discussed with all staff who are involved with the pupil.
 Staff receive basic First Aid training in addition to those that are already fully trained.
 Where necessary and in agreement with parents/carers medicines are administered in school but only where a signed medication agreement in line with the medication policy is in place to ensure the safety of both child and staff member.

 What specialist services and expertise are available at or accessed by the school?

 Sometimes we need to consult an outside agency for their more specialist expertise.
 The agencies we work with are listed below.

 What training have the staff supporting children and young people with SEND had or are having?